 The final stage would be to include more content from other subjects in your lessons so that you can back up your activities with scientific facts.
 It’s not necessary to develop content-based lessons, but scaffolding is very important.
 We need to start from the bottom and slowly continue to more complex concepts.
 Explore some courses related to the environment you can take for free!

 Try following those 5 steps, and you will see that covering sustainable development goals will become more natural.
 In addition, the students will definitely enjoy the lessons that are related to the environment.

 To conclude, I want to share a quote from my thesis that encompasses my overall teaching philosophy in environmental education:

 The importance of early childhood environmental education is monumental.
 Growing up immersed in nature is the only effective way to protect our planet since we cannot protect something we do not understand.
 By understanding the importance of nature, we aim not to protect it but to preserve it by not creating environmental issues.

 Further reading resources:

 - Start your Journey to 21st Century by using Geo-Inquiry

 - Renewable energy resources and designing an eco-house project

-How do you include environmental issues in your young learner classroom without causing them to feel anxious?
+How do you include sustainability in your young learner classroom without causing them to feel anxious?
 Are there some activities you like?
 Write in the comments or via the contact page.